 Diversity at Marquette Law: Community Engagement

-The event brings together students, advisors and admissions representatives to discuss applications, trends, and opportunities in legal education.
-Specifically tailored to advisors and pre-law students from Wisconsin and neighboring states, the event helps attendees gain a better understanding of both the admissions process and the study of law.
+This annual and completely free day-long event brings together students, advisers, and admissions representatives to discuss the application process, enrollment trends, and opportunities in legal education.
+Specifically tailored to advisors and prospective law students from Wisconsin and neighboring states, the event helps attendees navigate a better understanding of both admissions procedures and the study of law.
+First generation students are encouraged to attend.
+ALL ARE WELCOME!

 Summer Youth Law Institute